erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/11_cmg_sota.md

 [^langbarrier]: We have sadly not been able to find a source for this.
 The language barrier might be the reason for this.

 Yi et al. have published several works on stabilizing beams during construction work (see @Fig:SaAttitudeControlStabilization2001) and [@YiImplementationGyroActuator1999; @YiAttitudeControlStabilization2000; @SaAttitudeControlStabilization2001].
-Starting with a single CMG hanging from a wire, their subsequent publications (one having only the abstract available in english) discuss the addition of an IMU since the rotary encoder attached to the wire was too inaccurate.
+Starting with a single CMG hanging from a single rope, their subsequent publications (one having only the abstract available in english) discuss the addition of an IMU since the rotary encoder attached to the single rope was too inaccurate.
 They also run into the same issue as naval CMGs, that slow rotations aren't able to overcome the gimbal friction.
 Their last paper adds a clutch to the gimbal to avoid overloading the gimbal motor during passive stabilization.
 In [@LeeAnalysisFieldApplicability2012] the authors use a motorized hook to rotate beams (see @Fig:LeeAnalysisFieldApplicability2012).